Prevention & Response

 In addition to full-time staff, additional student worker “flu fighters” have been on staff since October disinfecting touch points throughout campus during their day and evening shifts.
 We will continue to recruit additional flu fighters to increase their numbers and shifts.

-In accordance with federal guidance, the Mark O. Hatfield Library is closed through March 31.
-Library access and hours will be reevaluated at that point.
+In accordance with federal guidance, the Mark O. Hatfield Library is closed until further notice.
 Borrowing through Summit and Interlibrary Loan is suspended immediately.
 Books may be returned to the book drop in front of the building, and late fines are suspended until further notice.

 The library’s extensive electronic collections are accessible on this page.
 We also provide online access to reference and instructional services and a liaison librarian.
 If you have any questions, please direct your emails to email@example.com.